Custom devices in Kiwi CatTools

 - Parse command output data for reports

 The device script file also contains function calls and references to variables within the internal CatTools program code.
-These are prefixed with cl
+These are prefixed with cl.

-functions and variables, see cl. variables and functions.
+For a list of cl. functions and variables, see cl. variables and functions.
 These functions and variables can be used to develop your custom device script.

 Create a custom device

 The custom device template files provides by CatTools and referenced below are based on a Cisco Router device.
-Additional modifications to the device script .txt
+Additional modifications to the device script .txt file are required once you have created it to customize the script to work successfully with your specific device.

 For further information regarding customizing devices see: